-Tair,out,des = PrecoolTempsys (the specified Precool Design Temperature from the Sizing:System object).
+(the specified Precool Design Temperature from the Sizing:System object).

-Wair,in,des = CoolOutHumRatsys (the outside humidity ratio at the design cooling peak)
+(the outside humidity ratio at the design cooling peak)

-Wair,out,des = PrecoolHumRatsys (the specified Precool Design Humidity Ratio from the Sizing:System object)
+(the specified Precool Design Humidity Ratio from the Sizing:System object)

 Coil in main air stream, no preconditioning of outside air

-Tair,in,des = CoolMixTempsys (the mixed air temperature at the design cooling peak)
+(the mixed air temperature at the design cooling peak)

-Wair,in,des = CoolMixHumRatsys (the mixed air humidity ratio at the design cooling peak)
+(the mixed air humidity ratio at the design cooling peak)

-Tair,out,des = CoolSupTempsys (the specified Central Cooling Design Supply Air Temperature from the Sizing:System object)
+Tair,out,des is set to Tcc,exit calculated above in the Initial Calculation section.

-Wair,out,des = CoolSupHumRatsys (the specified Central Cooling Design Supply Air Humidity Ratio from the Sizing:System object)
+(the specified Central Cooling Design Supply Air Humidity Ratio from the Sizing:System object)

 Coil in main air stream, outside air preconditioned.
-The outside air fraction is calculated as Fracoa = DesOutAirVolFlowsys / DesVolFlow.
-DesVolFlow is just AirMassFlowRatecoil,des / air.
+The outside air fraction is calculated as, where is calculated above.

-Tair,in,des=FracoaPrecoolTempsys + (1.
-Fracoa)CoolRetTempsys (see Table 41.
-System Sizing Data)

-Wair,in,des=FracoaPrecoolHumRatsys + (1.
-Fracoa)CoolRetHumRatsys

-Tair,out,des = CoolSupTempsys (the specified Central Cooling Design Supply Air Temperature from the Sizing:System object)
+where is the specified Precool Design Temperature from System:Sizing. is the return temperature at the system cooling peak load.

-Wair,out,des = CoolSupHumRatsys (the specified Central Cooling Design Supply Air Humidity Ratio from the Sizing:System object)
+where is the specified Precool Design Humidity Ratio from Sizing:System and is the return humidity ratio at the system cooling peak load.

+Tair,out,des and Wair,out,des are defined as in 2).

 With the inlet and outlet conditions established, we can obtain the inlet and outlet enthalpies: